DRIP, DRIP, DROP

 Oh no, the sounds of an overflowing toilet.
-You drop whatever you are doing, and realize that only quick thinking and actions will help you avoid a potential costly mess, or contacting, of course, a reliable skilled plumber.
+You drop whatever you are doing, and realize that only quick thinking and actions will help you avoid a potentially costly mess, or contacting, of course, a reliable skilled plumber.

 Here is a quick step-by-set guide to follow if you face this type of dilemma: